Our Commitment to Privacy

 We do not gather Personal Information from students under the age of 13 unless we are granted permission to do so by Customers acting on behalf of parents or legal guardians.
 We require our Customers to obtain any necessary parental consent or provide any required disclosures to parents or guardians.

-Our assessment tools require Customers to collect and retain some Personal Information about their students in order to measure and track progress in achieving key developmental skills (e.g., literacy acquisition, language and communication, etc).
+Our assessment products require Customers to collect and retain some Personal Information about their students in order to measure and track progress in in students’ educational outcomes (e.g., literacy acquisition, language and communication, academic achievement, etc).
 Specifically, we collect first and last name (required); date of birth (required); and gender (required).
 Customers may opt to include other Personal Information such as student ID, postal code, or other demographic details.

 Student information is compiled into reports that are made available to Customers.
 This information can be used to help educators and parents/guardians identify students that require additional support, assess the effectiveness of school programs, target and reduce inequalities in various student populations, allocate educational resources, or improve classroom instruction.

-The OurSCHOOL™ surveys do not collect Personal Information from Participants.
-However, it does collect Perception Information, which consists of Participants’ thoughts and opinions about aspects of their school’s educational environment.
-Once collected, TLB takes steps so that Perception Information is not able to be used to identify a specific individual.
+The OurSCHOOL™ surveys collect Perception Information, which consists of Participants’ thoughts and opinions about aspects of their school’s educational environment.
+Once collected, TLB takes steps so that Perception Information is not able to be used to identify a specific individual, unless appropriate consent has been obtained to use any identifiable information.
 The collection of Perception Information takes place through voluntary participation by students, parents/guardians and teachers.